Back to National Guide

 Perth's housing stock is relatively modern compared to eastern capitals, with the majority of homes built after 1970.
 This generally simplifies bathroom tiling work.

-Generous bathroom sizes.
-From Rockingham to Joondalup, Perth suburban homes are known for larger floor plans.
-Main bathrooms and ensuites tend to be bigger than equivalent homes in Sydney or Melbourne.
-This means the total tiling area is larger (increasing cost), but the tiler works more efficiently in a bigger space (reducing per-square-metre labour rates).
+Generous bathroom sizes (Rockingham to Joondalup).
+Perth suburban homes are known for larger floor plans.
+Main bathrooms and ensuites tend to be 7–10m2, compared to 3–5m2 for a typical Sydney apartment bathroom.
+The total tiling area is larger, but the tiler works more efficiently in a bigger space.
+Large-format porcelain panels (600x1200mm) suit these spaces well, producing a clean finish with fewer grout lines.

-Older suburbs.
-Morley, Bassendean, Midland.
+Older suburbs (Morley, Bassendean, Midland).
 Homes from the 1960s–1980s with original bathrooms.
 Tiles may be on rendered brick walls, which can present adhesion challenges when retiling.
-The substrate behind old tiles should be assessed before quoting.
+The substrate behind old tiles should be assessed during the quoting visit.
+If render is sandy or loose, it needs removing and replastering before new tiles go on.

-Coastal properties.
-Cottesloe, Scarborough, Fremantle.
-Bathroom tiles in coastal homes are exposed to higher humidity from sea air and salt.
-While this is less aggressive than outdoor exposure, selecting tiles with lower water absorption and using epoxy grout in wet areas helps longevity.
+Coastal properties (Cottesloe, Scarborough, Fremantle).
+Bathroom tiles in coastal homes are exposed to higher humidity from sea air.
+While this is less aggressive than outdoor exposure, selecting porcelain tiles with lower water absorption (less than 0.5%) and using epoxy grout in the shower recess helps longevity.
+Shower floor tiles should meet AS 4586 P3 minimum for wet barefoot areas.

-Western suburbs premium.
-Dalkeith, Claremont, Subiaco.
-These suburbs see higher-end tile selections (natural stone, imported porcelain) and more complex designs.
-The tile cost itself can exceed the labour cost in these renovations.
+Western suburbs premium (Dalkeith, Claremont, Subiaco).
+These suburbs see higher-end tile selections (natural stone, imported Italian porcelain, designer patterns).
+The tile cost itself can exceed the labour cost in these renovations, with stone at $120–$200+/m2 supply before installation.

 Hiring a Licensed Tiler in WA

 In WA, tiling falls under general builder registration administered by Building and Energy (DEMIRS).
-While there is no trade-specific tiling registration, builders performing tiling work that requires a building permit or is valued over $20,000 must be registered.
+There is no trade-specific tiling registration, but builders performing tiling work that requires a building permit or is valued over $20,000 must be registered.

 • Builder registration where applicable (search on the DEMIRS register)